windybasket/Docker/README.md

 SRA Toolkit
 Igv

-## Some Docker Commands
-We already know how to get a Docker Image and run it, but we can also:
-Copy files from the virtual machine to your local machine with Docker cp Save/share a Docker Image on your online account with Docker push

 ## Highly Customizable

 Using the base Docker image and installing further software simplifies generating custom images for specific use cases.
 A second Image was generated with additional single-cell rna sequencing software installed, demonstrating the utility of the images.
 Bioinformatic software is highly diverse and changes rapidly; for this reason we install software to install software.